MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-how-to/how-to-live-share-acs.md

 ## Join a session

-When calling initializing `LiveShareClient`, there is an property called `host`, which implements the `ILiveShareHost` interface.
-The `host` allows the `LiveShareClient` class to connect to a Live Share session.
-For example, the `TestLiveShareHost` joins a session using a `localhost` test server.
+When initializing `LiveShareClient`, use the `ILiveShareHost` property to connect the `LiveShareClient` class to a Live Share session.
+For example, the `TestLiveShareHost` class joins a session using a `localhost` test server.

-When meeting participants join a Live Share session through your Azure Communication Services application, you must use the `ACSLiveShareHost` class from the `@microsoft/live-share-acs` package.
-For users joining the meeting through the Teams client, your tab application can connect to the session using the `LiveShareHost` from the `@microsoft/teams-js` library.
+To have meeting participants join a Live Share session through your Azure Communication Services application, use the `ACSLiveShareHost` class from the `@microsoft/live-share-acs` package.
+For users joining the meeting through the Teams client, your tab application can connect to the session using the `LiveShareHost` class from the `@microsoft/teams-js` library.

 > [!NOTE]
-> Live Share does not support AAD users joining through Azure Communication Services.
+> Live Share doesn't support AAD users joining through Azure Communication Services.
 AAD users must join a meeting through the Microsoft Teams client to join a Live Share session.

-Here is an example of how this might work in your application:
+Here's an example of how you can implement this in your application:

 # [JavaScript](#tab/javascript)